vosaul/status.im/README.md

 This site is built with [Docusaurus](https://docusaurus.io/), go there to learn more.

-All you really need to do is add an MD file in `/docs` and then reference it correctly in `website/sidebars.json` in the sidebar of your choice.
-There are some subtleties with versioning and translations which will be documented here at a later stage.

 ## Continous Deployment

 To make possible deploying the new version of the page from the `master` branch a Jenkins job is configured at:

 https://jenkins.status.im/job/misc/job/docs.status.im/

-This job is ran according to the [`Jenkinsfile`](Jenkinsfile) configuration.
+This job is run according to the [`Jenkinsfile`](Jenkinsfile) configuration.
 In order for this to work there are two requirements:

-* The `status-im-auto` user which API token is used needs to have at least write access.
+* The `status-im-auto` user whose API token is used needs to have at least write access.
 * The repo has to have the https://jenkins.status.im/github-webhook/ webhook configured.